KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.5 Create the Swapchain Image Views
 ======================================

 Now, we create the image views: one per image in the color and depth ``XrSwapchain`` s.
 In this tutorial, we have a ``GraphicsAPI::ImageViewCreateInfo`` structure and virtual method ``GraphicsAPI::CreateImageView()`` that creates the API-specific objects.
-We create swapchain image views both the color and depth swapchains.
+We create swapchain image views of both the color and depth swapchains.

 Append the following code into the for loop of the ``CreateSwapchains()`` method.